Bhagyashree-Dembla/Talk-your-Doc/README.md

-# Talk-your-Doc
-TalkYourDoc Project Overview

-TalkYourDoc is a comprehensive doctor-patient interaction platform designed to streamline healthcare communication and appointment management.
+TalkYourDoc is a comprehensive doctor-patient management application designed to streamline appointment scheduling, profile management, and blood donor information access.

+🩺 Features
-- Patient Features:
+🔹 Patient Functionality

-1. Patient registration and secure login
+1. User registration and login

-2. Book appointments with doctors based on availability
+2. Book appointments with available doctors

-3. View current and past appointment history
+3. View upcoming and past appointments

-4. Update personal profile information
+4. Update personal profile

-5. Access a list of available blood donors, searchable and filterable by blood group
+5. Search and view available blood donors, filterable by blood group 🔹 Doctor Functionality

-- Doctor Onboarding and Features:

-1. Doctors are added to the platform by the administrator upon request
+1. Doctors are added by the admin upon request (contact details available on the Contact page)

-2. To be added, doctors must email the administrator using the contact details provided on the Contact page

-3. Once added, doctors receive their login credentials (email ID and password) from the admin

-- Doctors can:
+2. Login credentials are provided by the admin post-verification

-1. View current and past appointments
+3. View current and past appointments

-2. Manage their availability by setting preferred time slots
+4. Add available appointment slots

-3. Update their profile information
+5. Update doctor profile

-- Admin Features:
+🔹 Admin Functionality

-1. Add and manage doctor and blood donor profiles
+1. Add and manage doctors and blood donors

-2. View and manage lists of doctors, patients, and blood donors
+2.View and manage lists of doctors, patients, and donors 📩 Doctor Registration
+Doctors who wish to join the platform must email the administrator.
+Contact information is available on the Contact page.
+Once verified, the admin will create a doctor account and provide login credentials.